DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <hr>
 <p><strong><em>Screams of the Dead.</em></strong> Any creature within 10 feet of Rahadin that isn't protected by a <em>mind blank</em> spell hears in its mind the screams of the thousands of people Rahadin has killed.</p>
 <p><strong><em>Fey Ancestry.</em></strong> Rahadin has advantage on saving throws against being charmed, and magic can't put him to sleep.</p>
-<p><strong><em>Indomitable.</em></strong> If Rahadin would fail a saving throw, he can choose to succeed instead.
-If he does so, he is hindered until the end of his next turn.
-While hindered, he is slowed, can use one less reaction per round, and can't use his multiattack.
-(A creature can be hindered multiple times.
-Each additional time a creature is hindered, it loses an additional reaction (minimum zero).
-Other effects of being hindered don't stack.)
 <p><strong><em>Innate Spellcasting.</em></strong> Rahadin's innate spellcasting ability is Intelligence.
 He can innately cast the following spells, requiring no components:<br>
 - 3/day: phantom steed<br>
 - 1/day: nondetection</p>